Japandi Dining Table Oak - Warm Solid Wood in Japandi Style

 A Japandi oak dining table at Industrial Home is available in the shape and size that suits you:

-• Rectangular: the most Scandinavian shape.
+- Rectangular: the most Scandinavian shape.
 Sleek, functional, maximum seating capacity.

-• Oval: the most Japandi shape.
+- Oval: the most Japandi shape.
 Soft curves, no sharp corners, organic feel.

-• Round: Zen-like, democratic, perfect for 4–6 people.
+- Round: zen-like, democratic, perfect for 4–6 people.

 Common sizes: 160 × 85 cm (4–6p) | 200 × 90 cm (6–8p) | 240 × 95 cm (8–10p).
-Available custom-made.
+Custom sizes available.

 Bases for Japandi Oak

-• Slanted slender oak legs: the most Japandi execution.
+- Slanted slender oak legs: the most Japandi execution.
 Four slender, slightly splayed legs reminiscent of Danish furniture from the 1950s.

-• Central wooden beam: a central beam connecting the top to two wide legs — warm, solid, wabi-sabi.
+- Central wooden beam: a central beam connecting the top to two wide legs — warm, solid, wabi-sabi.

-• Matte black slender steel frame: modern Japandi — the warmth of the oak contrasts with the cool precision of the steel.
+- Matte black slender steel frame: modern Japandi — the warmth of the oak contrasts with the cool precision of the steel.

 Maintenance of Solid Oak Japandi Dining Table

-• Always use placemats and coasters for wet or hot objects.
+- Always use placemats and coasters for wet or hot objects.

-• Oil the tabletop once a year with oak oil or wax.
+- Oil the tabletop once a year with oak oil or wax.

-• For small scratches: sand along the grain (220-grit), re-oil.
+- For small scratches: sand along the grain (220-grit), re-oil.

-• Avoid direct prolonged sunlight — oak can yellow with UV exposure.
+- Avoid direct prolonged sunlight — oak can yellow with UV exposure.

 Frequently Asked Questions

 The base shape, proportions, and finish.
-A Japandi table has slender, rather low proportions, slanted or slender legs (no heavy industrial frames), a natural or lightly stained finish, and an overall sense of calm and simplicity.
+A Japandi table has slender, rather low proportions, slanted or slender legs (no heavy industrial frames), a natural or lightly stained finish, and an overall sense of tranquility and simplicity.
 No excessive decorations, no heavy solid forms.

-What wood suits Japandi?
+Which wood suits Japandi?

 Natural oak, white oiled oak, and walnut are the most suitable wood types.
 Oak is the most affordable and versatile.
 Walnut is more luxurious and richer in color.
 Bamboo and maple are also compatible with the Japandi aesthetic.